protocolbuffers/protocolbuffers.github.io/content/best-practices/api.md

 aliases = "/programming-guides/api"
 +++

-Updated for proto3.
-Patches welcome!

 This doc is a complement to
 [Proto Best Practices](/best-practices/dos-donts).
 It's not a prescription for Java/C++/Go and other APIs.

-If you see a proto straying from these guidelines in a code review, point the author to this topic and help spread the word.

 {{% alert title="Note" color="note" %}}
 These guidelines are just that and many have documented exceptions.
 For example,